jellevankerk/Team-Challenge/README.md

 # Team-Challenge
-Team challange group 1
+Team challenge group 1
-Writen by: Colin Nieuwlaat, Jelle van Kerkvoorde, Mandy de Graaf, Megan Schuurmans & Inge van der Schagt
+Written by: Colin Nieuwlaat, Jelle van Kerkvoorde, Mandy de Graaf, Megan Schuurmans & Inge van der Schagt

 # General description:
-    This program performs segmentation of the left vertricle, myocardium, right ventricle and backgound of Cardiovascular Magnetic Resonance Images, with use of a convolutional Unet based neural network.
-From each patient,  both a 3D end systolic image and a 3D end diastolic image is with its ground truth is available.
+    This program performs segmentation of the left vertricle, myocardium, right ventricle and backgound of Cardiovascular Magnetic Resonance Images, with use of a convolutional neural network based on the well-known U-Net     architecture.
+MRI images from the ACDC From each patient, both a 3D end systolic image and a 3D end diastolic image is with its ground truth is available.
 The data set is devided into a training set, validation set and a test set.

     First, The images are obtained from the stored location.
 Subsequently, these images are